rnhc1000/springMongoDB/README.md

-## _RESTFul API - MongoDB_ <br />
+## _Reactive RESTFul API - MongoDB_ <br />

 NoSQL databases represent a new challenge when compared with relational databases.
-Here is how I faced the challenge creating an API based on a document database.
+Combined with Reactive Programming Paradigm implemented by Spring Webflux fully supporting
+<a href="https://www.reactive-streams.org/" target= "_blanket">Reactive Streams</a> is a game changer
+on how to take advantage of using asynchronous stream processing with non-blocking back pressure, offering significant gains of performance for those applications that must support thousands of simultaneous requests.

 ## _Table of contents_